All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Safety Profile No serious adverse events reported Well-tolerated in clinical trials

-GHK-Cu boasts more extensive human clinical research, particularly in dermatological applications.
+GHK-Cu has more extensive human clinical research, particularly in dermatological applications.
 A double-blind, placebo-controlled study by Appa et al. (International Journal of Cosmetic Science, 2019) evaluated GHK-Cu cream in 60 women aged 45-65.
 After 12 weeks, participants showed 42% improvement in skin firmness and 38% reduction in fine lines compared to placebo.

 Wound healing studies demonstrate GHK-Cu's clinical efficacy in human subjects.
 Research by Maquart et al. (European Journal of Dermatology, 2020) followed 80 patients with chronic wounds treated with GHK-Cu-containing dressings.
 Complete healing occurred in 73% of patients within 8 weeks, compared to 41% in the control group receiving standard care.